Avler/EasyBank/REDME.md

 # EasyBank

-EasyBank porject using React and Tailwindcss
+Responsive EasyBank porject using React and Tailwindcss